 The faculty work closely with the residents on a daily basis as virtually all patient care involves the residents.
 All educational activities are directed toward the residents.
 We are constantly striving to improve the educational environment for the residents.

 The curriculum has been carefully designed to provide an excellent clinical, didactic, and research experience for the colon and rectal surgery resident, without negatively impacting the experience for the general surgical residents.
 Because of the high volume of colon and rectal surgery patients cared for, there have not been any conflicts between the two specialties.
 Colorectal residents and general surgery chief/senior residents do not have primary responsibility for the same patients.

 The faculties are committed to create and maintain a vibrant, first-rate colon and rectal surgery residency program that provides excellent clinical education, stimulates critical thinking and spurs further research in colorectal disease.

 The department offers an ACGME-approved, one-year residency in Colon and Rectal Surgery at the PGY-6 level.
 Two positions are offered each year.
 Requirements include completion of an ACGME-approved General Surgery residency and completion of an electronic application.
-The deadline for applications is August 15.
+The deadline for applications is approximately August 15.
 Applications are reviewed after a complete application has been filed including the required supporting documents.
 Applicants selected for an interview will be offered personal interviews on dates to be determined during the months of September and October.
 Positions are determined through the National Resident Match Program.
 Applications can be completed through www.aamc.org/eras.

-Peter W. Marcello, MD - Chairman
+Peter W. Marcello, MD - Chairperson

 Recent Fellow Placement